andraugust/andraugust.github.io/stat_thermo.md

 then we get an experimentally consistent relationship between temperature and multiplicity.

-Similarly, for volume exchange there's _mechanical_ equilibrium.
-Mechanical equilibrium happens when
+We can apply a similar analysis to volume exchange.
+In this case the equilibrating quantity is pressure, and the type of equilibrium is called _mechanical_ equilibrium.
+Starting with

 $$